Cultivated variety: Gokou

 The First Flush, usually in Spring, is also known as the first harvest of the season.
 Only the youngest and most tender shoots are harvested.
 We hope you feel the tranquility of Wazuka with each sip.

-Watch the harvesting process for our 2021 gyokuro to learn more!
+Watch the harvesting process for gyokuro to learn more!

 - 40 g / 1.41 oz.
 Approximately 10 servings; please note that each serving can be brewed up to three times using water of different temperature levels.